codeunion/photo-gallery-cli/README.md

 ### [v1.2] File and directory options

 It would be useful if, when running this program, the user could specify the names of the HTML file and directory that the program generates.
 A good way to build this feature is to allow the program to accept additional arguments, called **options**, which modify the behavior of the program.

+Let's modify the program so that it accepts command-line options for specifying a file and directory name.

 For example, we could add a `--file` option to allow a user to decide the name of the HTML file to be generated, like this